antiman9071/checkUser/README.md

-# checkUser
-a simple linux code to check, add, remove, and change permissions of users and administrators of  a linux system sudo must be installed and used to run the code

-checkUser.sh [firewall] [adduser] [addgroup]
+checkUser.sh [firewall] [adduser] [addgroup] [update] [mediaFiles] [password]

 the check user script is built to check authorized users and remove unauthorized users.
-It is built to be self explanatory all you need to do is follow the prompts. [] means that it is optional

-all options are interchangeable this is just the order I put them in the code
+It is built to be self explanatory all you need to do is follow the prompts. [] means that it is optional, all options are interchangeable this is just the order I put them in the code

 firewall starts the firewall on ubuntu systems